rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 * Check the Voltages it must be falling until 0.
 The voltage does not drop imidiatelly t0 0, because There is remaining electric charge in the capacitors.
 * Swich on.
 * Check Voltage between *POW+* and *POW-*.
 It must be about 12.8V.
+* Remove the fuse.
+(I missted this step in my notes.
+Is it correct here?).

 ### Connect Raspberry
 * Connect  an internet cable to Raspberry